by Freddy Tran Nager, Founder of Atomic Tango + Hardcore Binge Watcher…

 - Freak O’ The Week: Strange characters (often played by celebs) appear for exactly one episode.

 - Self Promo O’ The Week: A celeb playing himself/herself appears for exactly one episode — especially if he’s a professional athlete who can’t act.

 - Obsession O’ The Week: A regular character develops an offbeat new hobby or business for exactly one episode.

 - Deathwatch: A healthy character contracts a terminal disease.
 This story line runs for many many many many many many many many episodes, until you overcome your guilt and plead, “Oh, come on, die already.”

-- Death Question: A character appears to gets killed… but did he really?
+- Death Question: A character apparently dies… but did he really?

 - Getaway: In crime and superhero shows, the villain who took forever to capture manages to escape.
 Here we go again…

 - Getaway, Main Characters Edition: Characters move to another city.
 Episodes ensue of them trying to adapt to stereotypical locals.

 - Getaway, Main Characters Edition, Part Deux: Characters take a vacation, with obvious plugs from some sponsoring tourism bureau, airline, cruise line, hotel…

 - Getaway, Main Characters Edition, Part Three’s Company: A leading actor is replaced by another actor, likely because of a contract dispute.
 Although casting isn’t the writers’ doing, since this is a new face, they can run the same plot twists all over again.